-The Decret Tertiaire, aimed at reducing the energy consumption of tertiary buildings, sets ambitious reduction targets of 40% by 2030, 50% by 2040, and 60% by 2050 for buildings over 1,000 square meters.
+The Décret Tertiaire, which applies to assets located in France, aims at reducing the energy consumption of tertiary buildings, sets ambitious reduction targets of 40% by 2030, 50% by 2040, and 60% by 2050 for buildings over 1,000 square meters.

-In this context, LaSalle France, supported by JLL since 2021, has implemented a proactive approach to comply with the Decret Tertiaire.
+In this context, LaSalle France, supported by JLL since 2021, has implemented a proactive approach to comply with the Décret Tertiaire.
 LaSalle declares on behalf of the relevant tenants their annual declaration of consumptions on the OPERAT platform for common and private areas since 2021.

-This solution is managed by consultants who are experts in the Decret Tertiaire, ensuring rigorous centralized monitoring.
+This solution is managed by consultants who are experts in the Décret Tertiaire, ensuring rigorous centralized monitoring.
 These experts coordinate interactions between all stakeholders: landlords, property managers, and tenants, guaranteeing the necessary authorizations and compliance with deadlines.
-This centralized management allows the Firm to verify that all steps are followed effectively, ensuring conformity to the Decret Tertiaire requirements.
+This centralized management allows the Firm to verify that all steps are followed effectively, ensuring conformity to the Décret Tertiaire requirements.

-In 2023, 109 tenants were subject to the Decret Tertiaire requirements, and an equal number of authorization mandates for declaration were sent out.
-The response rate from tenants was 60% in total in 2023.
+In 2024, 134 tenants were subject to the Décret Tertiaire requirements as for Article 29 Loi Energie Climat scope, and an equal number of authorization mandates for declaration were sent out.
+The response rate from tenants was 63% in total in 2024.

 The Firm ensures that declarations are correctly made, selecting reference years in accordance with ADEME rules to guarantee transparency and avoid greenwashing.

-To ensure compliance, specific Decret Tertiaire audits were conducted or planned for LaSalle's assets in scope of this report.
+To ensure compliance, specific Décret Tertiaire audits were conducted or planned for LaSalle's assets in scope of this report.
 These audits aim to collect precise data and estimate the necessary investments (CAPEX) to develop an appropriate action plan.
-In 2023, 3 audits were conducted and 6 are scheduled for 2024.
+In 2024, 6 audits were conducted.

-In terms of performance and goal achievement, approximately 8 EFA (Entities subject to the decree) have already achieved a reduction between 25% and 50% of their energy consumption compared to the reference year defined between 2010 and 2019, as of 2023.
+In terms of performance and goal achievement, approximately 17 EFA ("Entité Fonctionnelle Assujettie", entities subject to the decree) have already achieved a reduction between 25% and 50% of their energy consumption compared to the reference year defined between 2010 and 2019 or absolute value, as of 2024.